 I often missed playing outside because even after school, I’d spend hours in tuition for all the subjects, catching up with the education system.
 There was a lot of culture shift.
 I struggled especially because I also had to learn to write Hindi from scratch, several years after other kids were already quite good at it.

 Another difference?
 Getting told-off in Indian schools for my “poor handwriting” or “sloppy diagrams”.

 I remember being asked to go home with the class topper’s notes and practice writing like her!

-I didn’t realise things like these even mattered, that these qualified for a reproaching, until I started feeling the embarrassment flush in my cheeks for it infront of the whole class.
+I didn’t realise things like these even mattered, that these qualified for reproaching, until I started feeling the embarrassment flush in my cheeks for it in front of the whole class.

 Uptil this point, I had always been known for my sincerity and diligence, and had never been called-out so blatantly.
 Never being very sport-oriented to begin with, now, my academic intelligence also came into question.